storytracer/common-pile/wiki/scrape/README.md

 4. Convert the XML export into the dolma format with `python to-dolma.py --wiki ${wiki_url} --license ${license_str}`

 **TODO:** Is this exported format the exact same as the published mediawiki dumps to the point we can reuse code?

+The export format is the same as the wiki dump

+Wikisrchive scraps have ~3 versions, to use the same format as the dump and 1 has a unique format.
+Most of the wiki's that aren't online anymore use this old format.